slaclab/sdf-docs/beginner-guide.md

 - Navigate directories and storage spaces
 - Access supported applications
 - Prepare and submit a job script
-Follow these instructions to efficiently connect to the S3DF environment and run your desired software.
-Let's get started!

 These items illustrate a typical workflow for many S3DF users, particularly those utilizing our systems for extensive calculations.
 These calculations may encompass simulations of physical phenomena, data pre-processing or post-processing, and various forms of data generation or analysis.

 Before we dive into the details, please remember that you can always reach out for assistance [Conatct Us](contact-us.md)

-## 1. Connect to a Login Node
+## 1. Connect to S3DF: there are three primary methods to access S3DF [Access](accounts-and-access.md#connect)

-- Use SSH or NoMachine to connect to a login node.
-This is your initial access point to the system.
-- Example command for SSH:
+   - **SSH** (Secure Shell):
+      - You can connect Login Node using any SSH client

         ssh username@login-node-address

-## 2. Connect to a Pool Node

-- After successfully connecting to the login node, establish a second connection to a pool node using SSH.
+      - After successfully connecting to the Login Node, establish a second connection to a Pool Node using SSH [Interactive Node](interactive-compute.md#interactive-pools)to access S3DF batch compute resources and storage.
-- Example command:

         ssh username@pool-node-address

 ## 3. Run Desired Software